misbish/Container-Platform/DOCKER/1. Docker Basics/3. Containers/README.md

 DockerFile Execution Process (#TODO)

-    Need to know how the layers created
+    1. Need to know how the layers created
+    2. Where the images are stored
+    3. Internal of the image
+    4. Private Registry
+    5. WORKDIR where created